-Second Year: Clinical Timeline Fall Winter Spring/Summer Clinical Hours Most students are seeing clients for 10-15 hours per week.
+Second Year: Clinical Timeline Fall Winter Spring/Summer Clinical Hours Most students are seeing clients for 7-9 hours per week.
 Review with advisory chair your progress.
-Projected number of hours completed this semester is 150 for a cumulative total of 410.
-Most students are seeing clients for about 8-10 hours per week.
+Projected number of hours completed this semester is 100 for a cumulative total of 350.
+Most students are seeing clients for about 7-9 hours per week.
 Review with advisory chair your progress.
-Projected number of hours completed this semester is 90 for a cumulative total of 500.
+Projected number of hours completed this semester is 100 for a cumulative total of 450.
 See Chapter 3 for instructions on transferring and terminating cases IF you need to do this upon completion of clinical hour requirements.
 Students must enroll in both Spring and Summer practicum.
-Review your progress with advisory chair.
-Check the chapter on the clinic in this handbook for instructions on transferring and terminating cases if you need to do this upon completion of clinical hour requirements.
+Spring: Diminish case load to about 3-4 per week.
+Summer: Diminish to 0 cases by the first week of August by appropriately finishing cases and terminating them.
+Cumulative total: 500 clinical hours with 251 relational hours.
 Tasks Log of clinical hours will be due at the end of the semester Register for classes for Winter (consult with advisory chair) Review progress to date with advisory chair Check the current graduate school calendar for deadline dates related to thesis completion and graduation dates Log of clinical hours will be due at the end of the semester.
 If needed- Register for classes for Spring/Summer (consult with advisory chair).
 Review progress to date with advisory chair Review deadlines for graduation Log of clinical hours will be due at the end of the semester Review progress to date with advisory chair Review graduation timeline